cyrus-and/chrome-remote-interface/README.md

 ### module.Protocol([options], callback)

-Fetch the [Remote Debugging Protocol][rdb] descriptor from the remote Chrome instance, or fall back to the local hardcoded version if not available.
+Fetch the [Remote Debugging Protocol][rdb] descriptor from the Chrome repository according to the version of the remote Chrome instance, or fall back to the local hardcoded version if not available.

 `options` is an object with the following optional properties: